SKIP: Evening. My name’s Skip.

-And I know, you know, God is not really a cosmic genie and He’s not there to grant every wish which would be kind of absurd.
-But sometimes I have a hard time because when you really want something, you really pray for it.
+And I know, you know, God is not really a cosmic genie, and He’s not there to grant our every wish, which would be kind of absurd, but sometimes I have a hard time because when you really want something –

-SKIP: And I know you have to pray in His will as the Lord did, you know, “Not My will but Your will be done,” how do you blend that sometimes when maybe you think it’s a burden He’s putting on you to pray and yet you don’t see it come and you’re still asking in His will but then you look at some of the other verses and it says, oh what’s another one, Matthew 21:22, “And all things whatsoever you shall ask in prayer, believing, ye shall receive.”
+SKIP: - you really pray for it.
+And I know you have to pray in His will, as the Lord did – you know, “Not My will, but Your will be done” – how do you blend that sometimes when maybe you think it’s a burden He’s putting on you to pray and yet you don’t see it come, and you’re still asking in His will, but then you look at some of the other verses and it says – oh, what’s another one? – Matthew 21:22, “And all things whatsoever ye shall ask in prayer, believing, ye shall receive.”

-SKIP: Yeah it does.
+SKIP: Yeah, it does.

-JOHN: How many of you know the answer?
-How many of you know why that happens?
-To teach us to trust the Lord, that’s fair enough.
-To teach us to trust the Lord, and to teach us that if…how many of you asked your parents for something and didn’t get it?
-I mean, sometime in your life?
-Yeah, right.
+JOHN: To teach us to trust the Lord.
+That’s fair – that’s fair.
+Yeah, to teach us to trust the Lord, and to teach us that if – how many of you asked your parents for something and didn’t get it – I mean sometime in your life?
+Yeah, right?
 How many of you got a lecture about the fact that it wouldn’t be good for you to get that?
 Yes, right.
 And how many of you know your parents were right?
-Thank you, both of you.
+Thank you – both of you for that.
 No, sure.
-I don’t know the answer to that, Skip, because I don’t know the mind of God.
-And sometimes I get very frustrated because I know what the Kingdom needs.
-See.
-I mean, I know.
-You’ve got to do this, Lord.
-This is what You have to do.
-See, we have to have this.
-And then we can get on with the work.
+I mean I don’t know the answer to that, Skip, because I don’t know the mind of God.
+And sometimes I get very frustrated because I know what the kingdom needs, see.
+I mean I know.
+“You’ve got to do this, Lord; this is what you have to do.
+See, we have to have this and then we can get on with the work.”
 And it’s not happening.

-Secondly, if I pass the test of spiritual inventory, or get my life right with Him, then I just have to say, “Lord, I trust You completely in this, and thank You for the answer You gave and I accept that as Your answer.”
-And sometimes the burden is still there and I just keep praying and asking God to do it, you know, even though it appears it won’t happen until the Lord gives me a sense of release from that.
+Secondly, if I pass the test of spiritual inventory, or get my life right with Him, then I just have to say, “Lord, I trust You completely in this and thank You for the answer You gave, and I accept that as Your answer.
+And sometimes the burden is still there, and I just keep praying and asking God to do it, you know, even though it appears it won’t happen until the Lord gives me a sense of release from that.

 JOHN: Yeah, Luke.
 It’s in Luke.